The Good Life

 Next time you are looking for flour, try a bag of organic flour from the Gilchesters Organics range.

-G & S Organics at Christmas Farm near Morpeth offers a range of organic produce including meat and fruit and vegetables.
+Christmas Farm near Morpeth offers a range of organic produce including meat and fruit and vegetables.
 This can be ordered as a grocery box, containing meat, eggs, fruit and vegetables, or as just an organic meat box, or a fruit and veg box.
-G & S Organics have a large delivery area, so it is possible they can deliver straight to your door across Northumberland.
+Christmas Farm have a large delivery area, so it is possible they can deliver straight to your door across Northumberland.

 Christmas Farm is traditionally farmed; meaning it is organic and there is little to no waste.
 For example, cow manure is used as a soil enhancer.
 Manure helps to loosen soil and improve carbon levels in the soil.
 The chickens on the farm, as well as providing free-range organic eggs, act as pest control, picking off bugs that would feast on the fruit and veg.
 Essentially, each farm component helps another.
 So simple it seems to have eluded modern farming.

-At G & S Organics, being organically certified means a long-term sustainable practice that benefits everyone.
+At Christmas Farm, being organically certified means a long-term sustainable practice that benefits everyone.
 They are certified by Organic Farmers and Growers; a leading UK organic certification control body.